What is bidding?

 2. AdMob matches the ad request to one of your mediation groups

 AdMob mediation compares the ad request to the targeting settings and priority of the mediation groups you've defined.
 It matches the ad request to the mediation group with the correct targeting settings and, if there is more than one, the highest priority.

-3. AdMob initiates an Open Bidding auction
+3. AdMob initiates a bidding auction

 The ad source that submitted the highest eCPM bid will then be placed in the mediation waterfall according to the eCPM value.